AGB (General Terms and Conditions)

 1. The innkeeper is obliged to provide the agreed services to an extent corresponding to his standard.

-1. If the contracting party is a consumer, the innkeeper's liability - also for items brought in - is excluded for slight negligence, with the exception of personal injury.
+1. If the contractual partner is a consumer, the liability of the innkeeper - also for items brought in - for slight negligence, with the exception of personal injury, is excluded.

-2. If the contract partner is an entrepreneur, the liability of the innkeeper as well as his vicarious agents - also for items brought in - is excluded for slight and gross negligence.
+2. If the contractual partner is an entrepreneur, the liability of the innkeeper and his vicarious agents - also for items brought in - is excluded for slight and gross negligence.
 In this case, the contractual partner shall bear the burden of proof for the existence of fault.
 Consequential damage, immaterial damage or indirect damage as well as lost profits shall not be compensated.
-The damage to be compensated shall in any case find its limit in the amount of the trust interest.
+The damage to be compensated shall in any case be limited to the amount of the legitimate interest.

-3. No liability is accepted for lost property of the guest/contract partner.
+3. No liability is accepted for lost items belonging to the guest/contractual partner.

-4. The host shall endeavour to remedy any faults in technical equipment and other facilities provided directly by the host without delay.
-The innkeeper is not liable for failures of these facilities or of the electricity network or other infrastructural facilities.
+4. The innkeeper shall endeavour to immediately rectify any faults in technical equipment and other facilities provided directly by the innkeeper.
+The innkeeper shall not be liable for failures of these facilities, the power grid or other infrastructural facilities.

-5. Liability is excluded in any case if the contractual partner and/or guest does not immediately notify the innkeeper of the damage that has occurred from the time of knowledge.
-Moreover, these claims must be asserted in court within three years of knowledge or possible knowledge by the contractual partner or guest; otherwise the right is extinguished.
+5. Liability is excluded in any case if the contractual partner and/or guest does not immediately notify the innkeeper of the damage that has occurred after becoming aware of it.
+Furthermore, these claims must be asserted in court within three years of the contractual partner or guest becoming aware or possibly becoming aware of them; otherwise the right shall lapse.

 14. animal husbandry